Defectors should be banned from holding public office for 5 years, fighting next poll: Sibal

 In the house of 200, the Congress has 107 MLAs, including the 19 dissidents who have been issued notices of disqualification by the speaker and they have challenged them in the high court.

-The Congress has maintained the claim that the Gehlot government has the support of 109 MLAs, including the two BJP MLAs.
+The Congress has maintained the claim that the Gehlot government has the support of 109 MLAs, including the two BTP MLAs.